Odizinne/Qwote/README.md

 ## Features

 Qwote feature a tray icon.
-With it you can create new notes or exit the app.
+With it you can:

+- Create new note
+- Set default font
+- Delete all opened notes
+- Exit

 Notes features 3 buttons: